Aperitif Meaning + 15 Aperitif Cocktails to Try

 The real trick is creating the vibe.
 Keep it light, keep it social, and think of it as a warm-up, not the main event.
 Put out a few plates, prep two or three easy serves, and let the conversation do the rest.
 Try making an Aperol Spritz or Negroni for your next gathering; both are foolproof crowd-pleasers that instantly bring aperitif culture to life at home.

-Visit the Aperol, Campari, and Sarti websites to stock up on aperitif essentials, explore our recipes, and remember to sign up for our mouth-watering newsletter to stay in the mix.
+Stock up on Campari (opens in new window) and Aperol (opens in new window) and discover more recipes, and don’t forget to join our newsletter to stay in the mix.
 Ciao, for now!